sthagen/lemire-FastPFor/README.md

 sold after 2006.
 (Note: the key schemes require merely SSE2.)
 Some specific binaries will only run if your processor supports SSE4.1.
 They have been purely used for specific tests however.

 We also support ARM platforms through SIMDe, by wrapping.
+The performance might be poor.
+If you would like to contribute native ARM support, please provide a pull request.

 ## Building with CMake